VRHIKKY/VketCloudSDK_Documents/docs/Unity/ActionsOverview.en.md

 # About Actions
 ![ActionsListSample](img/ActionsListSample.jpg)

-Actions are a part of what constructs your gimmick.
+Actions are a part of your gimmick.
-By using Actions you can:
+By using Actions, you can implement basic gimmicks like:

 - Open browser pages
 - Toggle On/Off objects and colliders
 - Play animations and audios ...etc.

-# Cautions
+# Note
 Keep in mind these points when setting up your Actions:

 - Actions are executed in order from the top